cogentcore/core/gpu/README.md

 * `Texture` manages a WebGPU Texture and associated `TextureView`.
 * `TextureSample` extends the `Texture` with a `Sampler` that defines how pixels are accessed in a shader.
 This is what is actually used for textures in graphics rendering.
-* TODO don't need this, but need to see about offscreen: `Framebuffer` manages an `Texture` along with a `RenderPass` configuration for managing a `Render` target (shared for rendering onto a window `Surface` or an offscreen `RenderFrame`)
+* TODO don't need this, but need to see about offscreen: `RenderTexture` manages an `Texture` along with a `RenderPass` configuration for managing a `Render` target (shared for rendering onto a window `Surface` or an offscreen `RenderTexture`)

 * `Surface` represents the full hardware-managed `Texture`s associated with an actual on-screen Window.
 One can associate a System with a Surface to manage the Swapchain updating for effective double or triple buffering.
-* `RenderFrame` is an offscreen render target with Framebuffers and a logical device if being used without any Surface -- otherwise it should use the Surface device so images can be copied across them.
+* `RenderTexture` is an offscreen render target with RenderTextures and a logical device if being used without any Surface -- otherwise it should use the Surface device so images can be copied across them.

 * Unlike most game-oriented GPU setups, `gpu` is designed to be used in an event-driven manner where render updates arise from user input or other events, instead of requiring a constant render loop taking place at all times (which can optionally be established too).
 The event-driven model is vastly more energy efficient for non-game applications.